15 helpful collaboration tools for remote (or flexible) teams

 ClickUp

-Along with a basic project management interface, ClickUp provides time management and scheduling features that enable interdepartmental resource requests.
-If I’m the head of software development, a project manager can request a few days’ work from one of my developers.
+For example, if I’m the head of software development, a project manager can request a few days’ work from one of my developers.
 Once that request is approved, everyone knows what they’ll be doing over the next few workdays.

-Individual time tracking is also easy to achieve in ClickUp, giving companies a more accurate projection of how resources are being spent and how to streamline accordingly.
+Individual time tracking is also easy to achieve in ClickUp, giving companies a more accurate projection of how resources are spent and how to streamline accordingly.

 Trello